jowo-io/next-auth-nostr-provider/README.md

   /**
    * @param {function | null} generateName
    *
-   * Override the default deterministic name generator.
+   * Define the default deterministic name generator.
-   * Or, it can be set to null to disable names.
+   * Or, it can be set to null to disable names
    *
+   * A default name generator is provided.
+It can be imported from:
+   * import { generateName } from "next-auth-lightning-provider/generators/name";
+   *
-   * The default name generation library used is `unique-names-generator` *
+   * The default name generation library used is `unique-names-generator`
    * @see https://www.npmjs.com/package/unique-names-generator
    */
   async generateName(seed) {